ProCodersPtyLtd/MasterDetailsDataEntry/README.md

 ### Release 0.4.0 - Jul-Aug'21
 - ObjectBuilder Group By queries
 - ObjectBuilder Subqueries
-- Grid Sorting, Pagination and Filtering
+- Grid Sorting, Pagination and Filtering (in progress)
 ### Release 0.5.0 - Sep'21
 - Usability and error data recovery for builders and designers
 - Seed projects for easy start